robmoore-i/springboot-template/README.md

 ### IntegrationTest.java

-Starts and stops the application at the top level (SpringController).
+Starts and stops the application at the top level.
 Tests endpoints by making HTTP requests using Unirest.

 ```
 import com.mashape.unirest.http.HttpResponse;